 all."

-That your afternoon meeting was cancelled and that my calendar was
+afternoon meeting was cancelled and that my calendar was remarkably clear?
+You

-this"--she touched his naked chest, then her own--"just
+think this"—she touched his naked chest, then her own—"just

 happened?"